 Ever since the new year started, I’ve sort of been on a lucky cooking streak.
-New recipes attempts and even old favourites were turning out yummy.
-However as of late, I have entered into a bit of a slump.
+New recipe attempts and even old favourites were turning out yummy.
+However, as of late, I have entered into a bit of a slump.
 Friday, my sticky rice came out bland, and well, not really sticky.
 Yesterday, I attempted a mini cheesecake recipe which yielded some tragic little hockey pucks.
 They looked as deflated as I felt.
 Today, my homemade brownies ended up a blobby coagulated mess that went straight into the trash.

 Just as I was feeling down in the dumps and considered living off take-out and cut fruit for the remainder of the week, I came across an article on The Kitchn, entitled ‘My Time of Endless Failures.’
 The article beautifully captures that feeling of how it’s no fun to suck at something, but with cooking, it’s okay to dust yourself off and keep on going.
 At the end of the day you’ve got to keep eating and no failed recipe attempt goes without learning something new.